neutrofoton/neutrofoton.github.io/source/_posts/2016-09-19-mono-multiple-application-on-a-virtual-host.markdown

     ErrorLog ${APACHE_LOG_DIR}/error.log
     CustomLog ${APACHE_LOG_DIR}/access.log combined
 </VirtualHost>

 ```

-We are going to add 2 more applications to this virtual host
+To configure virtual host have multiple applications, we have to modify the site config file as follow.
+We are going to add 2 applications to this virtual host

-1. <code>/project1</code>, with physical application's files in <code>/home/neutro/Workspace/dotnet/project1</code>
-2. <code>/project2</code>, with physical application's files in <code>/home/neutro/Workspace/dotnet/project2</code>

-To do that we have to modify the site config file as follow
 ``` xml

 <VirtualHost *:99>
     ServerAdmin admin@test.com
     ServerName  neutro.local